LinhNguyen9/fa22-cse110-lab4/expose/devtools/devtools-pt1.md

 Navigate to the Initiator tab now and answer the last question

-9. Which function inside the initiating file made the request? - fetchData
+9. Which function inside the initiating file made the request? - fetchData function